BevzaM/BIMarathon2021/Date Visualization/README.md

 For comfortable interaction between stakeholders, the information is divided into 2 Dashboards: [Dashboard IBRD](https://public.tableau.com/app/profile/mykhailo2589/viz/DashboardIBRDStatementofLoansandIDAStatement/DashboardIBRD?publish=yes) and [Details Dashboard](https://public.tableau.com/app/profile/mykhailo2589/viz/DashboardIBRDStatementofLoansandIDAStatement/DashboardIBRD?publish=yes).

 # 1. Dashboard IBRD
-Its main goal is to answer the questions of stakeholders about the work of the ___"International Bank for Reconstruction and Development"___ ([IBRD](https://en.wikipedia.org/wiki/International_Bank_for_Reconstruction_and_Development)) and, more precisely, about the loans provided to the world.
+The main goal is to answer the questions of stakeholders about the work of the ___"International Bank for Reconstruction and Development"___ ([IBRD](https://en.wikipedia.org/wiki/International_Bank_for_Reconstruction_and_Development)) and, more precisely, about the loans provided to the world.

 By default, all filters are reset and we see the situation in the world and its indicators for January 10, 2022